AgateTravel WeLiveToServe

 Shoes: Since you may walk for a long period of time, comfortable shoes like sneakers and walking shoes are needed.
 Please remember to bring relatively thick ones.
 Apart from that, boots are also good choices.

-Late March is the perfect time to visit cherry blossoms in Hiroshima.
+Late March is the best time to visit the cherry blossoms in Hiroshima.
 At this time, the whole of Hiroshima is decorated with dreamy pink cherry blossoms.
 Here are some great places to see the blossoms in Hiroshima:

-(3) Hijiyama Park: You can see more than 1,300 cherry blossom trees here.
-Moreover, the park has observation decks, some of which offer a spectacular view of Hiroshima.
+(5) Hijiyama Park: You can see more than 1,300 cherry blossom trees here.

 Our guest Taking Photos of Cherry Blossoms in March